robey/mwgc/README.md

 # micro-wibble garbage collector

-A sesame-seed-sized garbage-collected heap, for tiny hardware.
+A sesame-seed-sized heap with a tri-color, tracing, conservative, incremental, _non_-compacting garbage collector, for implementing a tiny language on tiny hardware.

-It's simple, _not_ thread safe, and efficient for allocations up to about 512 bytes.
+It's simple, _not_ thread safe, and efficient for allocations up to about 512 bytes and heaps under about 1MB.

 Here's an example of creating a 256-byte heap on the stack, using it to allocate two different objects, and then running the garbage collector to reap one of them: